The Graduate School

 • Undeclared students are not eligible to receive a graduate assistantship.

 • Only undeclared regular status students who meet all Title IV eligibility requirements are eligible to receive federal financial aid for one consecutive 12-month period beginning the first term of enrollment.
-Questions about financial aid and undeclared master’s should contact Financial Aid and Scholarship Services.
+For questions about financial aid, undeclared master’s student should contact Financial Aid and Scholarship Services.

 Transfers from Undeclared to a Degree Program